oroinc/documentation/user_guide/system_entities_leads.rst

 .. hint:: You can use *Filters* functionality to simplify the search for the necessary Lead instance.

-- The Lead instance's page will emerge.
+- The page of the Lead instance will emerge.

 - Click |BDelete| button to delete this Lead instance from the System.